Anatomy and Histology

 Study in the Discipline of Anatomy and Histology is offered by the Sydney Medical School.
 Units of study in this major are available at standard and advanced level.

 Program structure and content

-The Discipline of Anatomy and Histology teaches topographical and neuroanatomy, histology and cell biology, developmental biology and physical anthropology to students in the Faculties of Science, Medicine and Dentistry.
+The Discipline of Anatomy and Histology teaches intermediate and senior level units of study in topographical and comparative anatomy, neuroanatomy and neuroscience, histology, cellular and developmental biology, physical anthropology, and forensic osteology to students in the Faculties of Science, Medicine and Dentistry.
 The discipline offers a range of undergraduate and postgraduate courses and carries out extensive biomedical research.

 First year planning for a Anatomy and Histology major

 Essential: 12 credit points of Junior Biology or 12 credit points of Junior Psychology.

 For a major in Anatomy and Histology, the minimum requirement is 24 credit points from any ANAT, HSTO, EMHU and select NEUR senior units of study.
 For a major in Anatomy and Histology (Advanced), the minimum requirement is 24 credit points from any Advanced units in ANAT, HSTO, EMHU or select NEUR senior units of study.